oda-vigen/ae-01-gh-username/README.md

-# ae-01-gh-username
+# Application Exercise - GitHub username

+This exercise is part of workshops, undergraduate and graduate courses taught by the Global Health Engineering Group at ETH Zurich.

+## Task

-Task: Add your name, GitHub username and a link to your GitHub Pages website to the CSV file in this repository.
+Add your name, GitHub username and a link to your GitHub Pages website to the CSV file in this repository and issue a pull request.

+## Instructions

 1. Click on tab-01-participant-list.csv
 2. Click on the pen symbol to start editing mode